Anonymously Yours

-Anonymously Yours (Anónima) is a 2021 Mexican film directed by Maria Torres and starring Annie Cabello and Ralf Morales.
+Anonymously Yours (Anónima) is a 2021 Mexican romantic comedy-drama film directed by Maria Torres and starring Annie Cabello and Ralf Morales.
 It was released on Netflix on December 10, 2021.

 Synopsis

 Anonymously Yours focuses on a high school romance, how long could someone realistically go before they realize that the person they’re texting is right beside them?
 The film is about two high schoolers who start a digital friendship.
 The twist is, they have no idea that they’re speaking to an individual who they are annoyed by in real life.
 The two leading characters, Alex (Ralf) and Vale (Annie), both have their own issues, a fact only made worse as they attempt to navigate through high school and towards the end of year prom.
 To help them through their issues, they strike up a friendship with an “anonymous” contact, which soon develops into romantic feelings.